 One other thing… A soft answer turns away wrath.
 That is from the Bible and it is good advice.

 FIVE… Seek Professional Help

 Professional help can be expensive but it may be what is needed if your anger is the kind that is uncontrolled other ways.
-A lower cost option is to take an online video class from an instructor certified in the Emotional Freedom Technique.
 You want your life to be peaceful and enjoyable.
 Living with anger lowers the quality of your life and has the potential to actually shorten your life.

 Do I Have Anger Problems?

 You could have real anger issues IF. . .